 - Online Support with hundreds of tutorials, in video & text formats.

-- 99.9% up time guarantee (In my two years as a customer, I have not experienced any downtime).
+- 99.9% up time guarantee (in my three years as a customer, I have not experienced any downtime).

 - 45 day money back guarantee (What do you have to lose?)